Only one thing to do

 The first week of this month Jeff and I were preparing to go on a transatlantic cruise I had reserved almost a year ago as a celebration of his retirement after 30 years in the Air Force.
 We knew at the time that he might never be able to go, but we looked forward to it in hope, and as the time drew nearer, it seemed as if the dream was going to come true.
 We were excited, but nervous; would Matt be OK while we were gone?
 Would Jeff and I relax enough to enjoy it?

 We were never to find out.
 On April 6, Jeff was diagnosed with a large brain tumor that was affecting his balance and vision so dramatically he could hardly walk.
-Our dream of celebration had become a nightmare in the form of an exceedingly rare metastasis (Jeff’s type of cancer almost never goes to the brain, but his had).
+Our dream of celebration had become a nightmare in the form of an exceedingly rare metastasis (Jeff’s type of cancer, we had been told, almost never goes to the brain, but his had).
+I asked the doctors why they had told us in the beginning that there was no need for brain scans because the cancer would not go to the brain.
+They answered, “People with his diagnosis and situation rarely live this long.
+So we don’t really know what might happen at this stage.”
 After facing the grim prognosis of colorectal cancer that spread to the liver and lungs, Jeff now has yet another battlefront in the long fight for his life.